 By the late 1800s, the felt hat was created in a completely different way.
 It required “delicate machinery” to achieve the felting.
 Machinery took the finer parts of the rabbit’s fur and blew it onto a revolving cone with perforations.
 When suction was applied, the fur collected and matted together forming a complex material.
-When enough of this complex material accumulated, a hot spray was applied to further increase the felting action, which then achieved the rough hat, as shown in the illustration to the right.
+When enough of this complex material accumulated, a hot spray was applied to further increase the felting action, which then achieved the rough hat, as shown.

 Top hats got their individual names for a variety of reasons.
 For instance, the hat’s shape, height, or size often contributed to its name.
 There was the Aylesbury, whose style was known for its “gentlemanlike shape,” the Tilbury that was claimed to have been designed for short or round faces, and the Turf hat that was said to be created to “make a man, if about forty, look about ten or eleven years younger, and an inch or two taller.”
 The top hat was also synonymous with “topper” and vice versa.
 Other names for top hats included the anguish tube, beaver hat, cat-skin, chimney-pot (shown), cylinder hat, stove-pipe, tile, high top, low top, John Bull, caroler, Oxonian, or Collegian.
 Hat brims also resulted in the naming of hats: There were hats known as bent curls, rolled curls, or plain-edge curls, as well as the Anglesea curl.

 After the tall, straight “stove-pipe” hat reached its maximum height, hats gradually became shorter and then more belled.
-Eventually they arrived at the John Bull shape, shown to the left.
+Eventually they arrived at the John Bull shape.
 This hat acquired its named from John Bull, a character in John Arbuthnot’s 1712 The History of John Bull.
 However, it was John Tenniel who really popularized John Bull in his humorous Punch cartoons.
 Tenniel used John Bull — a portly man who wore light-colored breeches, a tailcoat, and a shallow-crowned top hat to indicate his middle class identity — to represent the national personification of the United Kingdom.

 Although the top hat was fading from the fashion scene in England by the end of the 1800s, it was still be worn.
 However, public opinion in 1900 encouraged the “tall hat to be discarded … in … very hot weather.”
 This discarding of the top hat “perhaps, really marked for the first time, … [that] liveried servants were furnished by thoughtful masters with the same comfortable straw hats they had themselves been constrained to adopt.”
 Other people were also saying good-bye to the hot summer top hat.
 For example, police exchanged their top hats for white cotton hats, and overall there was a marked increase in the adoption of the Panama hat for summer after 1900.

 Top hats are still worn today, although infrequently compared to the 1800s.
-Our modern “top hat is a hard, black silk hat, with fur.”
 The colors of these modern hats are similar to early colors (white or black), and, in England, they are worn at informal occasions, daytime races, or with morning suits.
 In the United States top hats are often seen during coaching activities.
 One other popular time for the top hat to appear is on Groundhog Day, a holiday celebrated on 2 February since 1887.
 Punxsutawney Phil (a mythical groundhog) determines if spring will come early based on whether or not he sees his shadow.
 The annual ceremony with Phil is conducted every year in Punxsutawney, Philadelphia, by Groundhog Day Club members wearing top hats.